joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/basics-of-movie-clips.md

 distinguishes the MovieClip class, allowing you to create animation through motion or shape tweens through the Flash authoring tool.
-By contrast, with a display object that is an instance of the Sprite class, you can create animation only by programmatically changing the object’s values.
+By contrast, with a display object that is an instance of the Sprite class, you can create animation only by programmatically changing the object's values.

 In previous versions of ActionScript, the MovieClip class was the base class of all instances on the Stage.
 In ActionScript 3.0, a movie clip is only one of